tink-ab/tink-money-manager-ios/README.md

 3. Open your `.xcworkspace` file to see the project in Xcode.

 ### Manual Installation
-Drag the `TinkPFMUI.xcframework` and `TinkCore.xcframework` into the  _Frameworks, Libraries, and Embedded Content_ section on your application targets’ _General_ tab.
+Drag the `TinkMoneyManagerUI.xcframework` and `TinkCore.xcframework` into the  _Frameworks, Libraries, and Embedded Content_ section on your application targets’ _General_ tab.

-You should now be able to `import TinkPFMUI` within your project.
+You should now be able to `import TinkMoneyManagerUI` within your project.

 ## Fetching data